alisha-develops/astronomy-daily-pics/GUIDE.md

     document.querySelector("#app").innerHTML = `${data.title}`;
 })
 ```
-`document.querySelector("#app")` finds the element with `id="app"` in your html - the empty div we created earlier. `.innerHTML` then fills it with whatever string you give it. since we are using backticks we can embed `${data.title}` directly inside the string, which gets replaced with the actual title nasa sent back. so instead of seeing `${data.title}` on the page, you see whatever today's image is called.
-"Thackeray's Globules" in my case. `<h1>` is normally a html tag that makes te biggest heading.
+`document.querySelector("#app")` finds the element with `id="app"` in your html, the empty div we created earlier. `.innerHTML` then fills it with whatever string you give it. since we are using backticks we can embed `${data.title}` directly inside the string, which gets replaced with the actual title nasa sent back. so instead of seeing `${data.title}` on the page, you see whatever today's image is called.
+"Thackeray's Globules" in my case. `<h1>` is normally a html tag that makes the biggest heading.

 ![screenshot](./guideAssets/2026-05-25%20(7).png)

-**task:** try adding `data.url` as an image and `data.explanation` as a paragraph yourself in the same place where `data.title` exists, before scrolling down.
+**task 6:** try adding `data.url` as an image and `data.explanation` as a paragraph yourself in the same place where `data.title` exists, before scrolling down.

 **hint:** use the same `${}` syntax and the html tags you already know - `<img>` and `<p>`.